SimondieZ/NaturalNumber/README.md

 spring.datasource.username={your_datasource_username}
 spring.datasource.password={encoded_password}
 ```
-It goes without saying that we can hard-code the password, but we'll do it a bit securely.
+It goes without saying that we can hard-code the password, but we'll do it a bit more securely.
 All we need is to execute one command from the root on the command line (for Windows OC)
 ```
 java -cp .m2/repository/org/jasypt/jasypt/1.9.3/jasypt-1.9.3.jar org.jasypt.intf.cli.JasyptPBEStringEncryptionCLI input="real_password" password=your_secretkey algorithm=PBEWithMD5AndDES